wrn/clj-cc/README.md

 in poor performance.
 On the contrary, I think that approach defeats the purpose of abstraction and makes writing generic code difficult, which is one of major advantages of using a dynamically typed language.
 Instead, performance should be achieved via clear documentation, programmer's awareness and profiling without any compromise to the abstration itself.
+Also, what makes the above "design choice" even worse is, Clojure itself is not even consistent with it.

 If you are interested, you can read our debate on Google Clojure group:
 <ol>